The comma appears to be a harmless little fellow, but don't let

 The

-comma also separates the items in a list or a series.
-Example:
+also separates the items in a list or a

 Note

-that the comma before the last item in the series (the one directly
+the comma before the last item in the series

 element in the list (the historical hotel).